 How do you get rust stains out of terrazzo?

-To effectively eliminate rust stains from your terrazzo surface, you should, first of all, consider the severity of the stains.
+To effectively eliminate rust stains from your terrazzo surface, you should, first of all, clean the floor area and consider the severity of the stains.
 For mild or light stains, a quick hydrogen peroxide and ammonia treatment will get the job done.

 Hydrogen peroxide is a popular cleaning agent and stain remover that you can buy at your local pharmacy/chemist.
 Ammonia- meanwhile- is a highly abrasive cleaning agent, which is why it has to be used in combination with hydrogen peroxide.
-You can purchase ammonia at your local convenience store or supermarket.
+You can purchase ammonia at your local convenience store or supermarket or even just hire a professional if you don’t DIY kind of person.

 Method 1: Using Hydrogen Peroxide and Ammonia